hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

         messages.error(request, error_message)
 ```

-Messages would render plainly as:`<p>{{message}}</p>`, fine.
+Messages would render plainly as: `<p>{{message}}</p>`, fine.
 I found I could get Toast to render messages if, for example, a click button was pressed: `[...] onclick.M.toast(‘I’m toast!’)[...]`, also fine.
 But when I tried to get the toast scripts to run, such as `<script>M.toast({html: "{{message}}", classes: 'green rounded', displayLength:2000});</script> `, I would get 'M is not defined'.

 The issue of course was that `message` was not loading in time before the toast script ran.
 This took a long time to puzzle out!
-Finally, right before finishing for the day, I was able to implement fully funcitoning messages like so:
+Finally, right before finishing for the day, I was able to implement fully functioning messages like so:

 ![Toast messages finally work](readme/toastworks.png)
 _Use of DOMContentLoaded eventListener in messages.html_